smartstore/Smartstore/README.md

 * Debian 11+
 * Mac OS X 10.11+
 * MS SQL Server 2008 Express (or higher), MySQL
-<p>&nbsp;</p>

-## Upgrade from Smartstore.NET 4.2
+### Upgrade from Smartstore.NET 4.2

-This repository is a port of [Smartstore.NET 4](https://github.com/smartstore/SmartStoreNET) - which is based on the classic .NET Framework 4.7.2 – to the new `ASP.NET Core 6` platform.
+Smartstore 5 is a port of [Smartstore.NET 4](https://github.com/smartstore/SmartStoreNET) - which is built on classic .NET Framework 4.7.2 – to the new `ASP.NET Core 6` platform.
 Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
 To [perform the upgrade](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118609/Updating+from+Previous+Versions), only the app files need to be replaced on your server - except for the `App_Data` directory - and **all data will be automatically transferred to the new system**.
-[Checks the docs for detailed information about installing or upgrading your shop](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118822/Installing+Smartstore).
+[Check the docs for detailed information about installing or upgrading your shop](https://smartstore.atlassian.net/wiki/spaces/SMNET50/pages/1956118822/Installing+Smartstore).

+ :information_source: Upgrading from versions older than 4.2 is not possible.
+Therefore, you should first migrate Smartstore.NET to version 4.2 and then upgrade to Smartstore 5.

+### Visual Studio

+- Clone the repository using the command `git clone https://github.com/smartstore/Smartstore.git` and checkout the `main` branch.
+- Download Visual Studio 2022 (any edition) from https://www.visualstudio.com/downloads/
+- Open `Smartstore.sln` and wait for Visual Studio to restore all NuGet packages
+- Ensure `Smartstore.Web` is the startup project and run it

 <p>&nbsp;</p>

 ## Build Smartstore